 Program Purpose and Description

 Local Government Education has begun developing resources to help support the development of effective local governance environments.
-LGE recognizes that a civil environment supports effective local government.
-By a ‘civil environment’ we mean one where respectful communication between elected officials, and between elected officials and the public, predominates.
+LGE recognizes that a civil environment supports an effective local government.
+A ‘civil environment,’ is one where respectful communication between elected officials, and between elected officials and the public, predominates.
 LGE believes also that government works best when it works through collaboration and honest, constructive dialogue.
 Research suggests that, when such conditions predominate, the likelihood of local governments finding lasting solutions to difficult problems rises.

-Local Government Specialist Bill Rizzo coordinates this program, and works with and through County Extension Educators, and directly with local officials, to help officials work effectively together and with the public to identify and resolve community issues and challenges.
+This program was originally developed by Bill Rizzo.
+Contact Daniel Foth, Local Government Specialist, email@example.com for questions or assistance regarding this program, and how to work through County Extension Educators, to assist local officials, to work effectively together and with the public to identify and resolve community issues and challenges.
 Program resources are being developed around the following topics:

 - Civility in Public Life